aiskov/spring-demo/README.md

 ### Frontend

-* Nginx - frontend server which serve static files and route (potentially distributes the load) backend request
+* NPM - As package manager for JS part
 * AngularJS v1.x - as tool for single page application implementation
 * Bootstrap - for layout
 * Font Awesome - for graphics
-* Bower - as package manager